Snowballr provides financial education, not investment advice. Verify any advisor on FINRA BrokerCheck.

 Calculate your actual number

 Don't use income — use lean monthly expenses.
 What would you spend if you cut every non-essential?
 Rent/mortgage, food, utilities, insurance, minimum debt payments.
 That's your true emergency-mode burn rate.
 Typically 60-70% of normal spending.
+Plug your numbers into the emergency fund calculator to see your target and the time-to-fund at any savings rate.

 Where to keep it